ChrisPayneHome/Voter-Segmentation/README.md

 ## Introduction

-A project using unsupervised machine learning to segment voters
+A project using unsupervised machine learning to segment voters.
+This project was also featured on my blog <a href="https://chrispaynehome.github.io/html/voters.html">here</a>.

 ## Data